-\ Number of classes indicates how many classes fall into each size category (a range of total students per class).
+^{} Number of classes indicates how many classrooms fall into each size category (a range of total students per classroom).
+At the secondary school level, this information is reported by subject area rather than grade level.

 School Safety Plan (School Year 2012-13)